 - (A) To practice as a nurse, an employee must be authorized to do so under the provisions of the Health Professions Act and the respective Regulations.
-Such authorization must be in effect on or by the applicable annual registration date of the respective College. - (B) At the Employer's request, a nurse is required to confirm her authorization to practice by presentation of her registration card, licence, permit or other proof acceptable to the Employer.
+Such authorization must be in effect on or by the applicable annual registration date of the respective provincial regulatory body. - (B) At the Employer's request, a nurse is required to confirm their authorization to practice by presentation of their registration card, license, permit or other proof acceptable to the Employer.